aws-samples/amazon-kinesis-analytics-streaming-etl/README.md

 - **OutputBucket**: name of the Amazon S3 bucket to persist data to
 - **ParquetConversion** optional: whether output should be converted to Apache Parquet format, defaults to `true`

+The output on Amazon S3 will be partitioned by boroughs and by the pickup time of the respective events.

 ### Amazon Elasticsearch Service

 To write output to Elasticsearch include the following parameters in the application's properties: